cre-dev/xml2db/docs/index.md

 ## Data model visualization

-`xml2db` can also generate automatically beautiful visualisations of your data models, using [Mermaid](https://mermaid.js.org/syntax/entityRelationshipDiagram.html), like this one:
+`xml2db` can also generate automatically beautiful visualisations of your data models, using [Mermaid](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) to represent database tables and their relationships, like this one:

 ```mermaid